Bunion Deformities Treatment in Elgin, Huntley, Schaumburg, Montclare, Chicago, IL

 When should I see a doctor for my bunions?

 Bunions will often begin as very small deformities.
 However, if you continue to wear constrictive shoes and the bunion goes untreated, it will likely worsen significantly over time.
-Your MTP joint movies significantly with each step, which can make walking increasingly difficult as your bunion worsens.
+Your MTP joint moves significantly with each step, which can make walking increasingly difficult as your bunion worsens.
 In some of the most severe cases, the large toe may reach such an extreme angle that it cannot only result in a significant change in your foot’s appearance but may begin to impact the alignment of other toes.
-When your toes rub against one another with each step, it can lead to the development of callouses which can add to the pain and discomfort you feel.
+When your toes rub against one another with each step, it can lead to the development of calluses which can add to the pain and discomfort you feel.

 How are bunions diagnosed and treated?

 Your podiatrist will perform a physical examination to determine whether you have a bunion.
 Because the alignment of your toe is visible to the naked eye, this is typically a simple process.
 When deciding how to proceed with treatment, your doctor will likely request x-ray imaging, so they may determine the extent to which your joint has been deformed.
 In most cases, bunions will be treated by choosing supportive footwear that is wider and more accommodating of your natural foot size.
 Protective padding can also help reduce the pain you feel by providing a cushion for your inflamed MTP joint inside your shoe.
 Customized orthotics or toe spacers may also be worn to improve the alignment of your toes.
 To reduce inflammation, ice and over-the-counter medications may be used.
 In moderate to severe cases bunion deformities treated with surgery.
 Surgery to address a bunion deformity will realign bones, soft tissue, and nerves.
 Strike this last sentence This is typically considered a last resort treatment because recovery from bunion surgery can be painful and lengthy.